-A. General Considerations for Evaluating Testimony and Evidence

-1) While the opportunity for cross-examination is required in all hearings under this Policy, determinations regarding responsibility may be based in part, or entirely, on documentary, audiovisual, and digital evidence, as warranted in the reasoned judgment of the Decision Maker(s).

-2) Decision Maker(s) shall not draw inferences regarding a Party or Witness' credibility based on the Party or Witness' status as a Complainant, Respondent, or Witness, nor shall it base its judgments in stereotypes about how a Party or Witness would or should act under the circumstances.

-3) Generally, credibility judgments should rest on the demeanor of the Party or Witness, the plausibility of their testimony, the consistency of their testimony, and its reliability in light of corroborating or conflicting testimony or evidence.

-4) Credibility judgments should not rest on whether a Party or Witness' testimony is non-linear or incomplete, or if the Party or Witness is displaying stress or anxiety.

-5) Where a Party or Witness' conduct or statements demonstrate that the Party or Witness is engaging in retaliatory conduct, including but not limited to witness tampering and intimidation, the Decision Maker(s) may draw an adverse inference as to that Party or Witness' credibility.

-6) Decision Maker(s) will afford the highest weight relative to other testimony to first-hand testimony by Parties and Witnesses regarding their own memory of specific facts that occurred.
-Both inculpatory and exculpatory (i.e., tending to prove and disprove the allegations) evidence will be weighed in equal fashion.

-7) The Final Rule requires the University to admit and allow testimony regarding polygraph tests ("lie detector tests") and other procedures that are outside of standard use in academic and non-academic conduct processes.
-While the processes and testimony about them will be allowed to testify and be crossed as required by the Final Rule, the Decision Maker(s) will be instructed to afford lower weight to such processes relative to the testimony of fact witnesses.
+- A. General Considerations for Evaluating Testimony and Evidence - 1) While the opportunity for cross-examination is required in all hearings under this policy, determinations regarding responsibility may be based in part, or entirely, on documentary, audiovisual and digital evidence as warranted in the reasoned judgment of the decision maker(s). - 2) Decision maker(s) shall not draw inferences regarding a party's or witness' credibility based on the party's or witness's status as a complainant, respondent or witness's, nor shall it base its judgments in stereotypes about how a party or witness would or should act under the circumstances. - 3) Generally, credibility judgments should rest on the demeanor of the party or witness, the plausibility of their testimony, the consistency of their testimony, and its reliability in light of corroborating or conflicting testimony or evidence. - 4) Credibility judgments should not rest on whether a party's or witness's testimony is nonlinear or incomplete, or if the party or witness is displaying stress or anxiety. - 5) Where a party's or witness's conduct or statements demonstrate that the party or witness is engaging in retaliatory conduct, including but not limited to witness tampering and intimidation, the decision maker(s) may draw an adverse inference as to that party's or witness's credibility. - 6) Decision maker(s) will afford the highest weight relative to other testimony to firsthand testimony by parties and witnesses regarding their own memory of specific facts that occurred.
+Both inculpatory and exculpatory (i.e., tending to prove and disprove the allegations) evidence will be weighed in equal fashion. - 7) The Final Rule requires the University to admit and allow testimony regarding polygraph tests ("lie detector tests") and other procedures that are outside of standard use in academic and nonacademic conduct processes.
+While the processes and testimony about them will be allowed to testify and be crossed as required by the final Rule, the decision maker(s) will be instructed to afford lower weight to such processes relative to the testimony of fact witnesses.

-8) The Final Rule requires the University allow parties to call character witnesses to testify.
+- 8) The Final Rule requires the University to allow parties to call character witnesses to testify.
 The University does not provide for character witnesses in other proceedings.
-While the character witnesses will be allowed to testify and be crossed as required by the Final Rule, the Decision Maker(s) will be instructed to afford very low weight to any non-factual character testimony of any Witness.

-B. Timeline for Decision
+While the character witnesses will be allowed to testify and be crossed as required by the Final Rule, the decision maker(s) will be instructed to afford very low weight to any nonfactual character testimony of any witness. - B. Timeline for Decision